Etherna/beehive/README.md

 This manager exposes a REST Api that permits to register and interact programmatically with different Bee nodes.
 It runs also an async task engine that can run cron operations, like automatic scheduled cashout.

-It uses a MongoDB instance for keep cluster configuration and logs.
+It uses a MongoDB instance for keep cluster configuration.

 Docker images
 -------------

-You can get latest stable and unstable releases from our [Docker Hub repository](https://hub.docker.com/repository/docker/etherna/beehive-manager).
+You can get latest stable and unstable releases from our [Docker Hub repository](https://hub.docker.com/r/etherna/beehive-manager).

 You can find a sample on how to run with Docker Compose [here](samples/docker-beehive-sample)